Eberto Escobedo Lazo

-Eberto Escobedo Lazo (29 November 1919 - 1995) was a Cuban artist known for painting and his drawings.
+Eberto Escobedo Lazo (29 November 1919 - 1995) was a Cuban artist known for landscape paintings.
 He was born in Camagüey, Cuba.
 He studied at Escuela Nacional de Bellas Artes “San Alejandro”, Havana, Cuba.

 Individual exhibitions

 In 1946 he exhibited "50 óleos de Escobedo" in the Sociedad Universitaria de Bellas Artes, at the Universidad de La Habana in Havana, his first personal exhibition.
 In 1968 he presented "Escobedo y Delarra" at the Galería Isla de Pinos in Isla de Pinos, and in 1969 his paintings were shown under the name of “Puentes” at the Galería de La Habana in Havana, Cuba.

 Collective exhibitions

 His art was shown in 1939 at the XXI Salón de Bellas Artes, Círculo de Bellas Artes in Havana.
 In 1951 he was part of "Art Cubain Contemporain" at the Musée National D’Art Moderne in Paris, France.
 In Cuba he exhibited his pieces in 1970 in am exhibition displayed at the Museo Nacional de Bellas Artes in a show called "Salón, 70".
 In 1994 he was selected for "Cuban Art The Last Sixty Years" at the Panamerican Art Gallery in Dallas, Texas, United States.